kieraneglin/pinchflat/README.md

 ## EFF donations

-A portion of all donations to Pinchflat will be donated to the [Electronic Frontier Foundation](https://www.eff.org/).
+Prior to 2024-05-10, a portion of all donations were given to the [Electronic Frontier Foundation](https://www.eff.org/).
+Now, the app doesn't accept donations that go to me personally and instead directs you straight to the EFF.
+[Here](https://github.com/kieraneglin/pinchflat/issues/234) are some people that have generously donated.

 The EFF defends your online liberties and [backed](https://github.com/github/dmca/blob/9a85e0f021f7967af80e186b890776a50443f06c/2020/11/2020-11-16-RIAA-reversal-effletter.pdf) `youtube-dl` when Google took them down.
-[See here](https://github.com/kieraneglin/pinchflat/wiki/EFF-Donation-Receipts) for a list of donation receipts.

 ## Pre-release disclaimer